Common name(s)

 Longnose stingrays are present as far north as the Gulf of Campeche but are rarely encountered in Mexico.

 Although this ray is quite common along the east coast of Central America, it is not particularly easy to track down due to the lack of coastal dive shops on the mainland.
-It is probably seen on occasion by coastal dive shops in Guatemala and Honduras.
+It is seen on occasion by coastal dive shops in Guatemala and Honduras.

 A known nursery area for longnose stingrays exists off the beaches of Caiçara do Norte in northeastern Brazil, where newborns and small juveniles have been reported from water no more than 3 m (9.8 ft) deep from February to October.